-Elizabeth (Liz) Eiland joined Beasley Allen in 2012 as an attorney in the Mass Torts section.
+Elizabeth (Liz) joined Beasley Allen Law Firm in 2012 as an attorney in the Mass Torts Section.
 She is currently handling cases for individuals harmed by opioids, including infant clients born with neonatal abstinence syndrome (NAS) and other opioid-related complications.

 Additionally, she has worked on litigation surrounding Actos, a drug commonly prescribed to treat Type 2 diabetes, which was linked to an increased risk of bladder cancer, particularly with prolonged use.